Can I claim my Thigh Lift on Medicare?

 - Weight must be stable for at least six months following significant weight loss prior to lipectomy.

-- For significant weight loss that has occurred following pregnancy, the products of conception must not be included in the calculation of baseline weight to measure weight loss against.
+- For significant weight loss following pregnancy, the products of conception must not be in the calculation of baseline weight to measure weight loss against.

 In every other case, neither Medicare nor private health insurance will not cover the costs.